Zervas and Pepper: Influence

-Zervas and Pepper's 1970s, California folk-rock sound has been compared to Fleetwood Mac, Joni Mitchell, James Taylor, and Crosby, Stills, Nash and Young.
+Zervas and Pepper's 1970s, California folk-rock sound has been compared to America (band), Fleetwood Mac, Joni Mitchell, James Taylor, and Crosby, Stills, Nash and Young.
 The band are known for the originality and beauty of their work, and as Richard Lewis puts, "the gentle psychedelia of Buffalo Springfield".
 The duo describe their material as "sunny, cosmic, retro folk rock music", and as Pennyblackmusic suggest during a review of Somewhere in the City in 2013, Zervas and Pepper are known for their "exquisite vocal harmonies, interesting arrangements and highly original songs", with critics describing their sound as "perfect festival music" and "exquisite".